-There are multiple ways of getting from Hong Kong to Shenzhen which include the train, ferry and bus.
-With the two regions being close together, many people move daily between the two.
-It’s a popular route, and fortunately it’s not too difficult, so here we will provide a guide to the options.
+There are multiple ways of traveling between Hong Kong and Shenzhen which include the MTR, train, high-speed train, ferry, and bus.
+With the two regions being close together, many people move daily between the two making it a popular route, and fortunately, it’s not too difficult, so here we will provide a guide to the all options.

 First: You’ll need a visa.
 There are many options for getting a China Visa in Hong Kong before heading over to Shenzhen.
-Many travel agents will assist with getting a visa, such as CTS, or you can apply to direct to the China Foreign Ministry in Hong Kong, and some visas are issued at the border.
-Many people will apply for the visa in their home country prior to travel such as via CVASC if you are in Australia.
-There is a short term ‘Shenzhen Visa’ which allows you to visit Shenzhen for 5 days, which is available at the border, to some nationalities.
-Visa laws are relatively fluid, and also vary based on nationality.
+Many travel agents will assist with getting a visa, such as CTS.
+There is a short-term ‘Shenzhen Visa’ which allows you to visit Shenzhen for 5 days, which is available at the Luohu border, to some nationalities.
+Visa laws are relatively fluid and changing often, and also vary based on nationality.

 Hong Kong to Shenzhen via Train

 This is the most popular way to connect between the two cities.
 It’s affordable and relatively straightforward (from Kowloon area at least), although do note that the metro/train systems on either side of the border get really busy around peak transit times being the morning and afternoon rush hours, and on public holidays/special events.

 There are now two train options being the new GZ-SZ-HK Express Rail Link (XRL) which departs from Futian Station/Shenzhen North Station and the East Rail Line which is boarded after crossing the border into Hong Kong at Futian or Luohu.

 Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL)